Memory & Monitoring¶

 This is the fastest way to identify slow expressions in an interactive session.
 Combine it with .sys.mem snapshots to see both time and memory costs.

-;; Calculate memory pressure as a percentage
+;; Live footprint as a percentage of physical RAM

 (set stats (.sys.mem))